Salable/smol-rag/README.md

-# SmolRAG
+### SmolRAG Overview

-SmolRAG is a lightweight retrieval-augmented generation system heavily inspired by and borrowing prompts and patterns from LightRAG.
-It supports multiple query types and includes a robust pipeline for ingesting, embedding, and updating documents.
+SmolRAG is a lightweight retrieval‑augmented generation system inspired by LightRAG, focused on fast, up‑to‑date querying of your own documents.

+Documents are split into ~2,000‑character overlapping chunks that keep Markdown code blocks intact.
+Long paragraphs are shortened at sentence boundaries so words never split.
+Each chunk is summarised to raise context quality before being embedded in NanoVectorDB, and its entities and relationships are stored in a local NetworkX knowledge graph for structured querying.

+Change detection is automatic.
+Every file’s full content is hashed.
+If the path already exists but the hash changes, the old embeddings and graph entries are deleted and the new content is reingested, so answers always reflect the latest versions of the documents.

 ## Docs